GiLifshitz/Baby_sensor/README.md

 # Baby_sensor
-Arduino Labratory Final project, An home made baby sensor, using esp32, esp32 cam more.
+Arduino Labratory Final project: A home made baby sensor, using esp32, esp32 cam more.

 ![Baby Crying](https://media.giphy.com/media/2Qs2hKWMvEzdu/giphy.gif)

 # Overview
-This project involves creating a baby sensor system using Arduino, various sensors, and an ESP32 microcontroller.
-The sensor system monitors the baby’s environment and alerts caregivers if certain thresholds are exceeded, ensuring the baby’s safety and comfort.
+This project involves developing a baby monitoring system using Arduino, various sensors, ESP32 microcontrollers, and an ESP32-CAM.
+The system monitors the baby's environment, ensuring their safety and comfort.

 ## Features
 - Environmental Monitoring: Monitors temperature and humidity around the baby's bed to ensure a comfortable environment.